Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 3. The customer sends the X.509 certificaat, client_id and client_secret to Tools4ever (or any other implementer).
 > **Note:** Each ADP environment requires its own certificate.
 If there is an Accept and a Production environment, 2 certificates are required.

-APD will register an application that's allowed to access the specified API's. _worker-demographics_ and _organizational_departments_.
+APD will register an application that's allowed to access the specified API's. _workers_ and _organizational_departments_.
 Other API's within the ADP Workforce environment cannot be accessed.

-Here's an improved version of the README text:

----

 ## Importing *.pfx File Options